rexlintc/Cognosante_case_automation/README.md

 ### Methodology
 Various classification models were attempted and the final model was a 2 layer LSTM model.

+### Challenges
+One of the main challenges I ran into was significant class imabalance.
+Initially, I had to classify 18 cases and among them, several cases had only 1 sample data.
+I tried various methods such as over- and under-sampling, gathering more data, and I also tried to use a character level RNN to create more data.
+In the end, the best solution given the time I had was to regroup and merge some of the classes.
+As a result, the model changed from classifying 18 classes to 7 classes (shown below).

 Case Types and Corresponding Labels

 | Case Label    | Case Type     |